French Words Beginning With T

 Many verbs in French begin with "T," each with its own set of conjugations.
 Understanding these conjugations is crucial for accurate sentence construction.
 Here are a few examples:

 • Tomber (to fall): This verb's conjugations vary depending on the tense and subject pronoun.
-For example, je tombe (I fall), tu tombes (you fall), il tombe (he falls).
+Here's one way to look at it: je tombe (I fall), tu tombes (you fall), il tombe (he falls).

 • Trouver (to find): Similar to "tomber," "trouver" follows regular conjugation patterns, but mastering its forms across different tenses is essential.